PhD Program Academics

 One-on-one learning is our focus.
 You and your advisor will feel more like apprentice and mentor than student and faculty.
 Together you’ll have the freedom to concentrate on ideas and fields of study that YOU choose.
 Through our rigorous curriculum, you’ll work closely one-on-one with highly qualified, highly dedicated faculty members and leave Questrom with university teaching experience, a publishable dissertation, an esteemed and supportive network, and a PhD!

 Our curriculum lends the capacity for learning and innovation in the face of rapid changes in the social, economic, technical and geopolitical contexts of business.
 This format develops graduates with advanced grounding in related disciplines.
-Graduates leave this program equipped with theoretical and practical knowledge of advanced research skills and prepares them to join the faculty of leading universities.
+Graduates leave the program equipped with theoretical and practical knowledge of advanced research skills, prepared to join the faculty of leading universities.

 The minimum course requirement for this 5 year degree program is 17 courses (48-64 credits).
 Major Area: 5 courses (20 credits).
 Minor Area: 5 Courses (20 credits).
-Research Methodology Courses (24 credits).
+Research Methodology: 6 Courses (24 credits).
+The Art & Craft of Teaching: 1 course (0 credits).

 Academic Disciplines